 What We Think:

 This gel is safe enough to be used daily so make sure to add this product to your basset hound’s daily grooming routine.
 It is suitable enough for use on basset hounds at any stage of life.
+It is especially meant to treat the condition of Entropian Eyelids in dogs.
+It contains an antibiotic, a corticosteroid and an antiseptic to help prevent infection.

 A special note once you start using this product: as much as possible, avoid contact between the nozzle and the eyeball as you put it in your dog’s eye.
 The lid in itself may contain bacteria that could transfer into the organ, which can contribute to a possible eye problem.